Benjamin V. Rackham, PhD

 My Work

 My work centers on finding and characterizing transiting exoplanets.
 I'm primarily interested in small exoplanets around nearby small stars that afford the best opportunities for detailed atmospheric studies, including searches for biosignatures in the near future.
-I'm interested in stellar activity in these same systems, and I work a lot on new approaches for constraining stellar photospheric heterogeneity and disentangling stellar and planetary signals in transmission spectra.
+Stellar photospheric heterogeneity presents the main bottleneck for the characterization of small exoplanets in transmission, and so I work a lot on new approaches for constraining stellar photospheric heterogeneity and disentangling stellar and planetary signals in transmission spectra.

 Finding new worlds

 I work with some great teams to find small planets transiting small stars, including SPECULOOS, Project EDEN, and TESS.
-In particular, I've had the pleasure of contributing significantly to the discoveries of K2-315b, an Earth-sized planet transiting an M3.5 dwarf at 57 pc, and TOI-2406b, a sub-Neptune transiting a thick-disk M4 dwarf at 56 pc.
-Both are among the best known targets for atmospheric studies.
+Most recently, I've had the pleasure of contributing significantly to the discoveries of SPECULOOS-3b, an Earth-sized planet transiting an M6.5 dwarf at 16.8 pc, and TOI-6002b and TOI-5713b, two super-Earths near the radius valley that transit mid-M dwarfs.
+Transiting M-dwarf systems like these provide our best opportunities to charaterize rocky exoplanets in the next two decades before the launch of the Habitable Worlds Observatory.

 Characterizing host stars